Aviation and Embry-Riddle: The Lifelong Partnership

 Dr. Steven M. Sliwa led the University from 1991 through 1998.
 Sliwa, the University’s third president, is best known for creating an entrepreneurial environment and for developing strategic partnerships with industry.
 These partnerships included a joint venture with FlightSafety International; a partnership with Cessna Aircraft Company; a technology alliance with IBM; and an exclusive educational partnership with the Aircraft Owners and Pilots Association.
 He also spearheaded a $100+ million capital expansion program, which included an $11.5 million congressional line-item appropriation.
 In addition, new academic and research programs were created at his direction to respond to structural changes in the industry while increasing market share in the University’s core programs.

 Embry-Riddle’s fourth president, Dr. George H. Ebbs, led the University from 1998 through 2005.
-During his tenure the annual college guide produced by U.S. News & World Report consistently ranked Embry-Riddle’s Aerospace Engineering program No. 1 in the nation among schools without doctoral programs, a ranking the University has achieved every year since 2001.
-Embry-Riddle’s program in Aerospace Engineering is the largest in the nation, as are its programs in Aeronautical Science and Engineering Physics.
+During and following his tenure, the annual college guide produced by U.S. News & World Report has consistently ranked Embry-Riddle’s undergraduate Aerospace Engineering program No. 1 in the nation.
+Embry-Riddle’s Aerospace Engineering program is the largest in the nation, as is its Aeronautical Science (professional pilot) program.

 Under the leadership of Dr. Ebbs, a new graduate degree program in Safety Science was introduced, as well as new undergraduate degree programs in Computer Science, Global Security and Intelligence Studies, Mechanical Engineering, Software Engineering, and Space Physics.
 In addition, major construction was initiated at the Daytona Beach and Prescott residential campuses.